Learn How Ceph’s New Dashboard is Easy to Use and Enterprise Ready

 What makes the dashboard so amazing?

-Aside from the amazing aesthetics, Ceph has a number of cool dashboards features.
+Aside from the amazing aesthetics, Ceph has several cool dashboards features.
 Here are four of our favorite dashboard features:

 1. The Network File System (NFS)